The 5 Best Nikon FG Lenses

 - Excellent for portrait or wildlife photography.

-- A rare example of when a third-party lens is the best.
+- A rare example of when a third-party lens is the better choice.

 Alternative Zoom Lenses

-Unfortunately, shorter focal range zoom lenses have problems making them an undesirable choice to use with the Nikon FG.
-Wear and tear along with age has caused many Nikon zooms to end up being basically useless.
+Unfortunately, shorter focal length zoom lenses have issues making them a bad choice to use with the Nikon FG.
+Wear and tear along with age has resulted in many Nikon zoom lenses to become essentially unusable.

 Vintage Zoom Lens Problems

-The lens that could have been the leading recommendation, the Nikon Zoom-Nikkor 35-105mm f/3.5-4.5, is regrettably, a push-pull zoom.
-Rather than having a zoom ring that turns, the focus ring is pushed or pulled to control the lens zoom range.
+The lens that ought to be the best choice, the Nikon Zoom-Nikkor 35-105mm f/3.5-4.5, is unfortunately, a push-pull zoom.
+In place of having a zoom ring, the focus ring is pushed or pulled to select the zoom range.

-The grease in just about all push-pull zooms has broken down to where the zoom mechanism is unable to support itself.
+The grease in almost all push-pull zooms has broken down to the stage where the zoom mechanism is unable to support itself.
 Because of this, the lens will have tiny changes in focal length when attempting to focus the lens.
 This will be made worse if the lens is pointed up or down.

 Nikon Macro Lenses